SYKA-13/vite-typescript-task/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list
+### how to run!
+you should have npm installed and the required node version installed install the dependencies if missing and finally run the "npm run dev" command you will be provided with a localhost url in the terminal there you go! this website is going to be deployed for demonstration purposes!